Roof Repair in Denver, CO — Leaks, Storm Damage, Flashing & More

 - Shingles that are lifting at edges or showing tab cracking along the lower edge

-If you're uncertain whether what you're seeing is a repair-scope issue or something more systemic, a free inspection is the right first step.
+If you are uncertain whether what you are seeing is a repair-scope issue or something more systemic, a free inspection is the right first step.

 Common Denver Roof Repair Problems — and Why They Happen Here

 Denver's specific climate creates specific failure patterns.
-These are the repair issues we see most frequently — and what's driving each one.
+These are the repair issues we see most frequently and what is driving each one.

 Flashing Failures — The Most Common Denver Leak Source